Mobile and manufactured homes are prebuilt, transportable home structures that can be financed similarly to a traditional mortgage.

 VA loans

-Fannie Mae
+Fannie Mae loans

-Freddie Mac
+Freddie Mac loans

 Freddie Mac also offers home financing options that apply to manufactured properties, although certain housing requirements must be met.
 For example, manufactured housing must have been built on or after June 15, 1976, and the property must be on a permanent foundation.
 The property must also be a one-unit dwelling that is permanently connected to utilities.

-Freddie Mac guidelines for manufactured housing also state that the square footage and room dimensions "must be acceptable to typical purchasers in the market area."
+Freddie Mac guidelines for manufactured housing also state that the square footage and room dimensions must be acceptable to typical purchasers in the market area.

-Chattel loan
+Chattel loans

-Chattel loans have higher interest rates than conventional mortgages but often come with shorter terms, so you might save on interest over the long run.
+Chattel loans typically have higher interest rates than conventional mortgages but often come with shorter terms, so you might save on interest over the long run.

-Personal loan
+Personal loans

 How to boost your approval chances for a mobile home mortgage